HL7/rtq-ig/input/pagecontent/index.md

 In biopharmaceutical regulatory affairs, health authorities routinely issue formal questions during the review of marketing authorization applications.
 Traditionally, these are exchanged as unstructured Word or PDF documents via email or portals.
 This results in high manual effort, limited traceability, and "dead data" that cannot be analyzed.

-RTQ changes that by modeling questions as reusable **FHIR Questionnaires** and responses as versioned **QuestionnaireResponses**, aligning regulatory Q&A with the modern digital ecosystem of healthcare.
+RTQ changes that by modeling questions as reusable **Questionnaires** and responses as versioned **QuestionnaireResponses**, aligning regulatory Q&A with the modern digital ecosystem of healthcare.

 This aligns with the broader strategy defined in the **APIX Implementation Guide**: moving towards the "Real-time algorithmic exchange" envisioned in the 2023 *International Journal of Pharmaceutics* framework [(click to read)](https://www.sciencedirect.com/science/article/pii/S0378517323007627).